 Participants had brain scans at the end of the study period, which showed reduced amyloid compared with scans at the beginning.
 "Elderly patients suffering from significant memory loss revealed an increase in brain blood flow and improvement in cognitive performance, demonstrating HBOT’s potency to reverse core elements responsible for the development of Alzheimer’s disease," says the study’s co-author Professor Uri Ashery.

 Globally, teams of scientists are looking beyond drugs for a cure, and Dr Sancho says it’s important to explore a range of mechanisms involved in the development of dementia.
-“There is lots of interesting research coming through, for example examining how brain cells communicate with each other and the way our vascular system is related to our brain health,” she comments.
-“So, there are a number of treatment approaches that are showing promise.”
+“There is lots of interesting research coming through, for example examining how brain cells communicate with each other and how our vascular system is related to our brain health,” she says.
+“So, there are several treatment approaches that are showing promise.”

 Alzheimer's research in the wake of Covid-19

 Oxygen therapy is already widely available to treat ailments ranging from chronic wounds to carbon monoxide poisoning, so upscaling the study wouldn’t involve multiple rounds of expensive clinical trials that are needed for new therapies.
 The same is true of repurposing existing, licensed drugs as they’re already proven to be safe.
 Finding one that effectively treats dementia might offer “a quicker and cheaper route than starting from scratch”, Churchill comments.

 Bypassing costly trial stages could be a factor in green-lighting research in the wake of the Covid-19 pandemic.
 In many areas, funding has been decimated, while lab-based studies and in-person data collection ground to a halt as the world locked down.

 Alzheimer's research in the US